thangchung/go-coffeeshop/README.md

 # go-coffeeshop

-A coffee shop application with event-driven microservices has been written in Golang.
-Nomad, Consul Connect, Vault, and Terraform for deployment
+A event-driven microservices coffee shop application has been written in Golang, and deployment using Nomad, Consul Connect, Vault, and Terraform.

-Other version can be found at:
+Other versions can be found at:

 - [.NET CoffeeShop with Microservices approach](https://github.com/thangchung/coffeeshop-on-nomad)
 - [.NET CoffeeShop with Modular Monolith approach](https://github.com/thangchung/coffeeshop-modular)